olimorris/onedarkpro.nvim/README.md

 Additional commands:

-- `:OnedarkproCache` force generate a new cache files for the themes (you won't often need this)
+- `:OnedarkproCache` force generate new cache files for the themes (you won't often need this)
 - `:OnedarkproClean` removes existing cache files for the themes
-- `:OnedarkproColors` outputs all of the colors in the currently loaded theme to a scratch buffer
+- `:OnedarkproColors` output all of the current themes colors to a scratch buffer

 ## :wrench: Configuration